cozy/cozy-banks/README.md

 You can use `scripts/build-deploy-skins` to automatically build and deploy the vanilla app and the skinned version of the app.

+## Doctypes

+The doctypes used in Banks are described in the [cozy-doctypes](https://github.com/cozy/cozy-doctypes/blob/master/docs/io.cozy.bank.md) repository.

 ## Build

 The application is built automatically and published on [Cozy Registry](https://apps-registry.cozycloud.cc/banks/registry) by [Travis](https://travis-ci.org/cozy/cozy-banks).